Biecho88/memory-game/README.md

 2. As a frequent user, I want to check if game rules changed

-            1. The User would be informed in game rules section of any changes mafd to the game
+            1. The User would be informed in game rules section of any changes made to the game

 3. As a frequent user, I want to beat my records

-            1. The User can return to the game and try to solve it in either quicer time or fewer ammount of moves.
+            1. The User can return to the game and try to solve it in either quicker time or fewer ammount of moves.

 ### Further testing